 Clinical Areas of Interest: Student risk and resilience, school counselor development, Positive Behavior Intervention Supports (PBIS)

 Research Areas of Interest: Disproportionality in discipline and special education, PBIS, student, family and school engagement, systemic role delineation in schools, culturally responsive practice, creating effective student support teams

-Service Work - University/Community/Profession: Assessment Committee; PBIS tier 2 coach; Wisconsin School Counselor Association (WSCA); American School Counselor Association (ASCA); American Educational Research Association (AERA); editor for Corwin Press
+Service Work - University/Community/Profession: Assessment Committee; PBIS tier 2 coach; Wisconsin School Counselor Association (WSCA); American School Counselor Association (ASCA); American Educational Research Association (AERA); Association for Counselor Education and Supervision (ACES); editor for Corwin Press

 Teaching Philosophy: My philosophy of teaching is grounded in the facilitation of student engagement in all learning environments.
 As such, I strive to create open and inviting classroom settings where all students feel they have a voice.
 Much of my philosophy is grounded in the theory of self-system processes (Connell & Wellborn, 1991), which focuses on the importance of autonomy, involvement and structure on individual connection engagement in different contexts.
 In essence, this theoretical framework asserts that engagement results from an individual feeling a sense of autonomy, feeling connected to the environment, and feeling a sense of competence in a given environment.